nanocosmos/documentation-net/docs/cloud/user_roles.md

 ## User Roles in nanoStream Cloud

 :::caution Bintu API v1.23.0.0
-With the `Bintu API v1.23.0.0` we introduced a role-based access control system.
+With the `Bintu API v1.23.0.0` we introduced a role-based access control system in Q3/2024.
 :::

 :::info
-With the introduction of user roles all users keep their previous permission level which is equivalent to the <span className="role role-admin">nanoAdmin</span> role.
-Therefore NO immediate action is required by organizations.
+With the introduction of user roles, all users maintain their previous permission level which is equivalent to the <span className="role role-admin">nanoAdmin</span> role.
+Therefore NO immediate action is required to be taken by organizations.
 :::

 :::info